surma/surma.dev/content/things/streams-for-reactive-programming.md

 );
 ```

-At least in terms of syntax, that is pretty comparable, wouldn’t you agree?
-And that's no coincidence, as I used RxJS’ documentation as my reference.
-The RxJS folks spent a lot of time to battle-test and refine their APIs.
-It seemed like a good idea to mirror their behaviors and use what has already been tried and tested.
+I used RxJS’ excellent documentation as my reference, as it seemed like a good idea to mirror RxJS’ behaviors and use what has already been tried and tested.

 If you want to know which operators ows currently provides, take a look at the [documentation][ows documentation].
 At this point also a massive “thank you” to [Tiger Oakes (@not_woods)][not_woods] who wrote a good chunk of the documentation!

-### Operators
+#### Operators

 Just having a different syntax to subscribe to events is not really that interesting, though.
 What makes RP really powerful is the ability to encapsulate individual steps of data processing and to connect multiple observables into a network of data streams.
 RxJS calls these units of functionality “operators”.